 Fix AirPods Connected But No Sound Windows 11 or Windows 10

-- Set AirPods as default playback for Windows 10, Search Sound located in the Settings.
+- Set AirPods as default playback for Windows 10, Search Sound located in Settings.
 Click on the Output tab and select AirPods that are currently connected to Windows PC.
 Set AirPods as the default player for your PC.
-Another way to choose AirPods as a playback device is to click on Sound icon and select AirPods.
+Another way to choose AirPods as a playback device is to click on the Sound icon and select AirPods.

 Fix AirPods Connected But No Sound Chromebook